-If you are interested in the convenience of parking your beach buggy at Cape Lookout National Seashore, the following information will be helpful.
-A Special Use Permit (Long Term Parking Permit) is required to leave your vehicle unattended for more than 24 hours within Cape Lookout National Seashore.
+If you are interested in the convenience of parking your vehicle at Cape Lookout National Seashore, the following information will be helpful.
+A Special Use Permit (Long Term Parking Permit) is required to leave your vehicle unattended for more than 24 hours on North Core Banks or South Core Banks within Cape Lookout National Seashore; individuals parking their vehicle at the Harkers Island Visitor Center while camping on the barrier islands are not required to purchase a permit.
 Follow the guidelines outlined below to ensure that your permit is in place in time for you to leave your vehicle on the island.

-This permit is required to be prominently displayed on any vehicle or trailer that will be parked unattended for more than 24 hours.
+For unattended parking more than 24 hours, this permit is required to be displayed on the driver's side front bumper of the permitted vehicle or on the body of a permitted trailer.
 All unattended vehicles must be in one of the park's three long term parking areas which are located in the Long Point, Great Island, and Lighthouse areas.

 Applications are processed in the order in which they are received.

 If you mail your permit application:

 - Please allow at least two weeks to process a permit by mail.

 - Please ensure that the form is filled out accurately.
 Applications will not be processed until all required information is received.
 Not submitting all required paperwork greatly extends the time required to process your permit.

 - Decals for parking permits may be picked up at:

 South Core Banks -- Great Island Cabin Office